eed3si9n/sbt-nescala2014/notes.md

 we have several teams working on different products, but a lot of common in-house libraries for utilities and wrappers.

-so these common libraries are modified by all of us. common libraries becomes contention point.
+so these common libraries are modified by all of us. common libraries become contention points.

 ### [Dag (@daggerrz)][@daggerrz]: Modularlize util plugins